JMLdev/React-Cat-Tutorials/docs/setup.md

 npx create-react-app my-app-name
 ```

-This will isntall React and all of it's associated file requirements, webpack, a local test server, and babel.
+This will install React and all of it's associated file requirements, webpack, a local test server, and babel.
 Once it is finished, type

 ```
 cd my-app-name